Leo Perez Minaya: Career

 In the 80s, Pérez Minaya was the Infratur Director for the Central Bank of the Dominican Republic, which had the responsibility to develop the Dominican Republic's tourism infrastructure.
 Years later, Pérez Minaya conceived and implemented the conceptual ideas and design of the Cap Cana tourist resort project.
 He has also been involved in large tourism projects in Eastern Dominican Republic.
 Pérez Minaya is active in the development of luxury tourist condominiums in Cap Cana Resort.

 He was a full-time professor at the school of Engineering at the University of Puerto Rico, Mayaguez for more than a decade.
 He also helped to develop over one hundred low income housing projects in Puerto Rico.

 In 2015, the government of the Dominican Republic, through the Secretary of Foreign Affairs, appointed Pérez Minaya as one of the honorary members of the National Border Council, an organization that has the responsibility of monitoring issues such as security control, infrastructure development, alternative energy sources, immigration and construction of schools and hospitals.
 Pérez Minaya also regularly attends informal meeting of scientific-discussion groups such as astronomy, evolution theory; human rights and the environment.

 Present Projects in Development

-At the present time, Pérez Minaya has three very important projects in-progress in the Dominican Republic with a total development cost of over $250 million dollars.
+At the present time, Pérez Minaya has three very important projects in-progress in the Dominican Republic with a total development cost of over $250 million.

 Panache is a residential development project to be located within Cap Cana, a 30,000-acre luxury resort destination near Punta Cana, Dominican Republic (10-minute drive from Punta Cana International Airport).
 Panache will feature exclusive amenities for owners and guests, within Cap Cana, such as 48 restaurants, access to Jack Nicklaus signature golf course, marina, beach clubs, international school, marketplace, equestrian center, and a natural theme park, water sports, tennis, trails and sidewalks, cultural and highly entertaining experiences.
 The operator will be Solvere Living (Solutions Advisors Group), which currently manages 19 communities in the United States and has six projects in the pipeline.